sighupio/fury-distribution/README.md

 Also, check the [versioning documentation file][versioning] to know more about the versioning scheme of the distribution and the upgrade path.

-## Contributing 🤝

-If you wish to contribute please read the [Contributing Guidelines](docs/CONTRIBUTING.md).

 ## CNCF Certified 🎓

-Kubernetes Fury Distribution has been certified by the [CNCF] (Cloud Native Computing Foundation) as a *Certified Kubernetes Distribution* since [Kubernetes 1.12](https://github.com/cncf/k8s-conformance/pull/619).
+Kubernetes Fury Distribution has been certified by the [CNCF] (Cloud Native Computing Foundation) as a *Certified Kubernetes Distribution* for all Kubernetes versions since [Kubernetes 1.12](https://github.com/cncf/k8s-conformance/pull/619).

 Certified solutions are validated to ensure a set of guarantees such as consistency, timely updates and confirmability.

 <!-- markdownlint-disable MD033 -->
 <p align="center">